-All organizations experience negative events, be they external or internal.
-However, organizations with risk management programs in place are more likely to identify these events sooner and more effectively manage or minimize their impacts.
+All Ontario small businesses experience negative events, be they external or internal.
+However, small businesses with risk management programs in place are more likely to identify these events sooner and more effectively manage or minimize their impacts.

-Organizations of any size will benefit from implementing a risk management program.
-Enterprise risk management can help organizations increase their value, achieve their objectives and address many regulatory or stakeholder demands, such as the need to adopt best practices in governance, risk and compliance.
-The risk management steps and practices outlined in this guideline are designed to help organizations achieve resilience in the face of risk.
+Small businesses of any size will benefit from implementing a risk management program.
+Enterprise risk management can help small businesses increase their value, achieve their objectives and address many regulatory or stakeholder demands, such as the need to adopt best practices in governance, risk and compliance.
+The risk management steps and practices outlined in this guideline are designed to help small businesses achieve resilience in the face of risk.

-The tips and tools presented in this six-step framework should enable a small- to medium-sized organization to implement a risk management program that supports strategic and operational objectives in an ever-changing and often disruptive environment.
+The tips and tools presented in this six-step framework should enable organizations to implement a risk management program that supports strategic and operational objectives in an ever-changing and often disruptive environment.